 U.2, originally known as SFF-8639, is the next generation of SATA Express.
 U.2 uses the same logic as SATA Express, but with twice the available bandwidth, and a smaller cable connector.
 U.2 brings out the best of both worlds of SATA Express and M.2; U.2 has the same max bandwidth available as M.2 by using four PCI-E Gen3 lanes, but in a 2.5in.
 SSD form-factor, similar to SATA Express.
-U.2 provides a solution to potential heating problems that may be present in some M.2 solutions.
+U.2 provides a solution to potential heating problems that may be present in some M.2 solutions, and supports backwards-compatibility with SATA drives, as well.